ashToronto/career_crafter_pro/README.md

 - to view the code coverage in a web browser: from your the root dir & terminal run: `open coverage/index.html`

 * Services TBD (job queues, cache servers, search engines, gems, etc.)

-- `gem cancancan` 🧩 for admin user managment & built over `devise` - if you assign another user admin privelages the current admin will no longer keep their admin status.
-There can be only one admin.
-This functionality is kept to ensure continuity of any business model i.e if the admin quits it can be passed on to the next in chain of leadership. 🧩

 ##### Active storage usage Rails 7